makendym/plagiarismChecker/README.md

 HOW TO TEST:

--Pull all of the files from the GitHub, and place them all in the same folder.
--When prompted to enter the directory, simply type '.' (without the quotes) and press enter.
--The program will then prompt you to select which metric to use, enter you choice and press enter.
--The program will calculate and output
+-Pull all of the files from the GitHub, and place them all in the same folder. \n -When prompted to enter the directory, simply type '.' (without the quotes) and press enter. \n -The program will then prompt you to select which metric to use, enter you choice and press enter. \n -The program will calculate and output the similarity percentages and notify the user if any results are worth investigating.